nawarmohra/Quiz-app/README.md

 ten extra seconds for the current question.
 Each lifeline can only be used once during a game.

-Live Demo: [https://nawarmohra.com/Quiz-app/](https://nawarmohra.com/Quiz-app/) to view it in your browser.

 ## Available Scripts